 Make sure to check out her biography.

-The gallery is currently putting on a show – an online solo exhibition of Lavett Ballard’s work in their virtual gallery.
-In the exhibition: When She Roars, the artist pays tribute to the fights of black women in America.
-She shows the power of their voices.
-The women in the paintings roar to impose themselves and ask for justice in a country that discriminates against them.
+In 2020, the gallery showcased solo exhibition of Lavett Ballard’s work in their virtual gallery.
+In the exhibition: When She Roars, the artist paid tribute to the fights of Black women in America through presenting the power of their voices.
+The women in the paintings roared to impose themselves and ask for justice in a country that discriminates against them.

 Lavett Ballard, exhibition e-catalogue.

-History fills Lavett Ballard’s works of art.
-Her personal family history and black women’s history.
+History fills Lavett Ballard’s works of art; both her personal family history and Black women’s history.
 When you look at her art you can see pictures that belong to her family associated with pictures she found in historical archives.
 In this assemblage of photographs, she restores the history of women of the African diaspora and shows it to the world.
 The artist emphasizes the African identity of the women by adding tribal marks on their faces.

 Lavett Ballard, artist’s website.